CPU Inference #1: The three regimes

 The model is Qwen3-30B-A3B.
 A Mixture-of-Experts architecture.
 48 transformer layers.
 32 attention heads, 4 KV heads (GQA 8:1).
 Hidden dimension 2048.
 It's a real production model, and I run it on two machines: an AMD Ryzen 9 7900 with AVX-512 (12 cores, Zen 4) and an Apple M3 Ultra with NEON (28 cores).
 No GPU.
 Just CPU cores, cache hierarchies, and memory buses.

-When I benchmarked the engine in Q4 on the Ryzen, the results were contradictory:
+When I benchmarked the engine in Q4, the results didn't form any straight line:

 Prefill vs Decode throughput by prompt length